A Perturbation Approach to Unconstrained Linear Bandits: Towards lower bounds for uBLO

 \end{proof} The complete proof can be found in Appendix~\ref{app::lb_unit_ball}.
 The key takeaway of the construction is that the improved $\sqrt d$ dependence on the Euclidean ball (as opposed to the $d$ dependence in other geometries) is driven by a tighter noise-variance constraint, making a gap of order $\sqrt{1/T}$ as hard as a gap of order $\sqrt{d/T}$ in the model studied in \citet[Theorem~24.2]{lattimore2020bandit}.

 This lower bound transfers directly to the \emph{direction} term $R_T^{\cZ}(u/\|u\|)$ in \eqref{eq::scale_direction}.
 When $\|u\|$ is $\cF_0$-measurable, the decomposition immediately yields a scale-up by $\|u\|$.
-Moreover, it also yields a lower bound by $\EE{\norm{u}}\EE{R_T^\cZ(u/\norm{u})}$ in the norm-adaptive setting: for the same difficult loss sequence/comparator, the adversary can in addition select $\|u\|$ as an increasing function of the realized direction regret, guaranteeing a positive correlation of the two terms.
+Moreover, it also yields a lower bound by $\EE{\norm{u}}\EE{R_T^\cZ(u/\norm{u})}$ in the norm-adaptive setting, as the adversary can correlate $\|u\|$ positively with the realized regret.
+However, we emphasize that this does not yield a lower bound on the full regret $R_T(u)$, as nothing prevents the scale regret $R_T^\mathcal V(\|u\|)$ from being large and negative.

-\paragraph{Conjecture on the lower bound for uBLO.} Based on the previous results, we conjecture that the regret bound presented in Equation~\eqref{eq::regret_scaleosmd}---obtained by combining a coin bettor with OSMD---is minimax optimal if the comparator norm is oblivious.
+\textbf{Conjecture on the lower bound for uBLO.} Based on the previous results, we conjecture that the regret bound presented in Equation~\eqref{eq::regret_scaleosmd}---obtained by combining a coin bettor with OSMD---is minimax optimal if the comparator norm is oblivious.

 \begin{conjecture} If the comparator norm is oblivious, the minimax static regret guarantee for uBLO is

 \end{conjecture} We leave a formal proof as an open problem, and briefly explain why it does not follow from the results of this section.
 The two lower bounds above capture complementary difficulties that can be interpreted through a stochastic-adversary lens: when losses exhibit only a weak average bias of order $T^{-1/2}$ in some direction, the learner must both (i) control risk and refrain from scaling up too aggressively, and (ii) remain uncertain about the true direction, since the losses could plausibly be pure noise or biased elsewhere.